Code-Institute-Submissions/balennouri-pp4/README.md

 11. Scroll down and click on "Deploy Branch" to manually deploy.
 12. Once the app has deployed successfully, Heroku will notify you and provide a button to view the app.

-NB - If you wish to rebuild the deployed app automatically every time you push to GitHub, you may click on "Enable Automatic Deploys" in Heroku.
+INFO - If you wish to rebuild the deployed app automatically every time you push to GitHub, you may click on "Enable Automatic Deploys" in Heroku.

 ### Forking the Repository
 To create a copy of the repository for viewing and editing without affecting the original repository you can fork the repository through the following steps: